dfactoryplugins/cookie-notice/readme.txt

 * Spanish - by Fernando Blasco
 * Swedish - by [Daniel Storgards](http://www.danielstorgards.com/)

-= Get involved =

-Feel free to contribute to the source code on the [dFactory GitHub Repository](https://github.com/dfactoryplugins).

 == Installation ==

 1. Install Cookie Notice either via the WordPress.org plugin directory, or by uploading the files to your server